 Comparing the solution of the discrete model with experimental observations allows us to call the solution validated with respect to the specific physical event.
 If we needed to observe the physical event each time we ran a simulation so that it could be validated, there would not be many incentives for using the simulation in the first place.
 However, in practice we use validations for a series of specific events to sample the "event space" to establish a range of validity.
 If a particular physical event \mathcal{E} resembles other events for which the validity of the model has been established, we assume that the model will be likely validated also for \mathcal{E} .
-As an example, consider the classification of the physical event sit the deformation of a structure that works roughly as a steel measuring tape, we assume that it is in the class of events for which models based on large displacements but small strains are validated.
-Note that the two model classes, small and large displacement, overlap.
+As an example, consider the classification of the physical event sit to the magnitude of displacements and strains (Figure 8.12).
+If the physical event is the deformation of a structure that works roughly as a steel measuring tape, we assume that it is in the class of events for which models based on large displacement, overlap.
 That is because there's no sharp division of the physical events that can be modeled with either depending on the required accuracy and the importance of capturing the effect of large displacements.
 For instance, deflections of clamped plates under transverse loads depend to a certain degree on the tension that develops in the structure when it deforms; if the contribution is negligible, small-displacement model could be adequate, otherwise a large-deflection model may be required.